agoragames/activity_feed/README.markdown

 * `items_loader`: ActivityFeed supports loading items from your ORM (e.g. ActiveRecord) or your ODM (e.g. Mongoid) when a page for a user's activity feed is requested.
 This option should be set to a Proc that will be called passing the item IDs as its only argument.

+NOTE: The following examples developing an activity feed with Mongoid using Mongoid 3.x.

 For example:

 Assume you have defined a class for storing your activity feed items in Mongoid as follows: